 Indoor horticulturists spend a lot of time and money trying to provide ideal environmental conditions for their gardens.
-Using various devices and equipment, growers are able to create artificial light energy, irrigation or hydroponic systems, and atmospheric conditions that meet or exceed the needs of their plants.
+Using various devices and equipment, growers can create artificial light energy, irrigation or hydroponic systems, and atmospheric conditions that meet or exceed the needs of their plants.

-Serious horticulturists experiment with and fine-tune each variable that can affect a growroom’s performance until the optimal parameters are found.
-One variable that more gardeners are paying closer attention to is the air quality within the garden.
-Aside from temperature and humidity, there are other elements in the air that could impact a high-performance indoor garden.
+Serious horticulturists experiment and fine-tune each variable that affect a growroom’s performance until the optimal parameters are found.
+One variable that an increasing number of gardeners are paying closer attention to is the air quality within the garden.
+Aside from temperature and humidity, other elements in the air that can impact a high-performance indoor garden.

 Although not as common as molds and fungi, airborne bacteria can also cause problems for certain indoor crops.
-Bacterial infections can cause a variety of symptoms, including blights, cankers, galls, leaf spots, overgrowths, specks, scabs or wilts, are usually hard to identify and many times they are misdiagnosed as a nutrient deficiency.
+Bacterial infections can cause a variety of symptoms, including blights, cankers, galls, leaf spots, overgrowth, specks, scabs or wilts.
+They are also usually hard to identify and are often misdiagnosed as a nutrient deficiency.

 Like many fungi spores, novice gardeners often overlook bacteria as a potential threat because they are invisible to the naked eye.
 In many cases, growers never attribute the problem they are experiencing to airborne bacteria and never properly protect their gardens from such a threat.
 Treating a bacterial infection in plants is rather difficult.
 As with pathogenic fungi, prevention is the most effective defense.

 For some indoor gardeners, unwanted pollen in the air can cause problems.
-Cross contamination of species can ruin an entire crop, especially if the grower is attempting to perform controlled breeding.
-Many fast-growing annuals, peppers for example, can be cross pollinated, which creates unstable offspring.
+Cross-contamination of species can ruin an entire crop, especially if the grower is attempting to perform controlled breeding.
+Many fast-growing annuals, such as peppers, can be cross-pollinated, which creates unstable offspring.

 In fact, a hot pepper could pollinate a sweet pepper and the seeds can produce either hot or sweet peppers with no way of telling which will be which.
 For seed producers, it is imperative to keep similar species’ pollen separate from each other.